News & Insights

 Aeler

-April 30, 2024
+April 12, 2024

-In intermodal transportation, where goods are shipped vast distances via ship, rail, and road within a single container, the emergence of the "smart container" has been a game-changer, significantly enhancing efficiency and reliability.
+In intermodal transportation, where goods are shipped vast distances via ship, rail, and road within a single shipping container, the emergence of the "smart container" has been a game-changer, significantly enhancing efficiency and reliability.
 Facing the challenges of moving goods across such diverse modes of transport, the necessity for real-time visibility has become crucial.
 With multiple stakeholders involved, each needing accurate and current information on assets and cargo, traditional methods of tracking and managing these movements are no longer adequate.

 As supply chain requirements have evolved, there has been a growing emphasis on improved visibility to track the inbound flow of goods accurately, meet increased demands, and swiftly respond to unforeseen challenges.
 Armed with advanced technology, smart containers offer a transformative solution, improving global logistics management, tracking, and security of goods transportation.